administer-org/documentation/v2/client/apps.md

 ## `Apps.Init`

-Enables the Sidebar and changes text labels.
+Enables the Sidebar (via `Apps.InitSidebar`) and changes text labels.
+If `OnlyRefreshCounts: true`, then the subtext under the Library label will be updated and the function will exit.

 ::: warning
 This does not return anything and is probably not useful for you, it is used for Administer to launch the Marketplace at runtime.